KingsleyUdegbunam/quantized/README.md

 * Project deployment
 * Expanded my knowledge on Git and GitHub.

 I wrote an article about this project on Dev.to.
-You can read it <a target='_blank' href="https://dev.to/kay_dev/i-built-and-deployed-my-first-project-as-a-front-end-developer-37o9">here</a>.
+You can read it <a href="https://dev.to/kay_dev/i-built-and-deployed-my-first-project-as-a-front-end-developer-37o9" target='_blank'>here</a>.

 I also posted a video of the project on youtube. <br>
 <a href='https://www.youtube.com/watch?v=3_XADGD57ik' target='_blank'>
 <img width='540' height='480' src="https://i9.ytimg.com/vi_webp/3_XADGD57ik/mqdefault.webp?v=67fa5a60&sqp=CITzuMQG&rs=AOn4CLCL1XzqbGZdCvAy3sa3W2hDNEdkkQ">
 </a>

-This project is also deployed on <a target='_blank' href='https://splendid-frangipane-1dc1f4.netlify.app/'>Netlify</a>
+This project is also deployed on <a href='https://splendid-frangipane-1dc1f4.netlify.app/' target='_blank'>Netlify</a>